lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 Expressions in the child position can take many kinds of values:

-* Primitive values likes strings, numbers, and booleans
+* Primitive rendering values
+* Non-rendering values
 * `TemplateResult` objects created with the `html` function.
 * DOM nodes
 * Arrays or iterables of any of the supported types

-### Primitive values
+### Primitive rendering values

-Primitives values like strings, numbers, booleans, null, and undefined are converted to strings when interpolated into text content or attribute values.
-They are checked for equality with the previous value so the DOM is not updated if the value hasn't changed.
+Strings, numbers, and booleans are all converted to strings when interpolated into text content.
+This means that a value of `5` will render the string `'5'`, but likewise a value of `true` will render `'true'` and a value of `false` will render `'false'`.
+Rendering a boolean like this is uncommon, and these values are typically rendered using conditionals.
+For more on conditionals, see [Conditionals](/docs/templates/conditionals/).

+### Non-rendering values {#non-rendering}

+The values `null`, `undefined`, the empty string `''`, and Lit's [nothing](/docs/api/templates/#nothing) sentinel value will all render no node when in a child expression.

+Rendering no node can be important when an expression is a child of an element with Shadow DOM that includes a `slot` with fallback content.
+Render no node ensures the fallback content is rendered.
+See [fallback content](docs/components/shadow-dom/#fallback) for more information.

 ### Templates